Characters: Dragon Age II – Hawke Estate

 - Brutal Honesty: Some of the aggressive dialogue options, and even some of the snarky ones.
 Particularly in a Rivalry with some of the companions.

 - Bullying a Dragon: Helpful!Hawke and Snarky!Hawke in a nutshell, particularly if playing as a Mage.
-Place this kindhearted, affable person in front of enemies, and let them see that s/he is entirely capable of throwing a fireball at them or ripping them to shred with magic if they wanted to.
+Place this kindhearted, affable person in front of enemies, and let them see that they're entirely capable of throwing a fireball at them or ripping them to shreds with magic if they wanted to.
 Even if the adversaries know Hawke is a mage, next to no one seems able to get the hint that they should tread carefully to avoid pissing Hawke off.

 - It's very telling that Meredith and the Arishok are the only people to treat Mage!Hawke as though they are the biggest threat in the room.

 - Bunny-Ears Lawyer: Snarky!Hawke seems to revel in being this.